 NoteThe current YugabyteDB CDC implementation supports only Debezium and Kafka.

-Streams are the YugabyteDB endpoints for fetching DB changes by applications, processes and systems.
-Streams can be enabled or disabled [on a per namespace basis].
-Every change to a database table (for which the data is being streamed) is emitted as a record to the stream, which is then propagated further for consumption by applications, in our case to Debezium, and then ultimately to Kafka.
+Streams are the YugabyteDB endpoints for fetching database changes by applications, processes, and systems.
+Streams can be enabled or disabled (on a per namespace basis).
+Every change to a database table (for which the data is being streamed) is emitted as a record to the stream, which is then propagated further for consumption by applications, in this case to Debezium, and then ultimately to Kafka.

-In order to facilitate the streaming of data, we have to create a DB Stream.
+To facilitate the streaming of data, you have to create a DB Stream.
 This stream is created at the database level, and can access the data in all of that database's tables.

 Debezium connector for YugabyteDB